CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Introduction

-\textbf{A New Data-Centric Perspective on Trustworthy Machine Learning}: CHG Shapley is a parameter-free method, deriving its benefits solely from a deeper understanding of the data.
-We believe that approaches rooted in data valuation have the potential to enhance understanding of model mechanisms, thereby advancing trustworthy machine learning.
+\textbf{A New Data-Centric Perspective on Trustworthy Machine Learning}: In real-world scenarios, data may not only be subject to noise and class imbalance, but it can also involve more complex mixtures of these issues.
+CHG Shapley is a parameter-free method that derives its advantages solely from a deeper understanding of the data.
+We believe that the proposed method, grounded in data valuation, has the potential to enhance trustworthy model training in complex data distributions.